Binazirfarokhi/DATABASE_TERM3-JM/README.md

 Update : to make this change you have to change one by one

-it is incosistencay to change one by one data.
+it is incosistencay to change one by one data. what is the problem to delete a name in spreedsheat : you delete the name you have to delete the enire row then you have a space in the rows. what is the problem in deletion what is insertion anomaly ; you can add a row to the speadsheet